praekelt/sapphire/docs/api/grid.rst

 ``sapphire.grid``
 =================

-The layout used by :ref:`sapphire.dashboard` to position widgets.
+The layout used by :ref:`sapphire_dashboard` to position widgets.

 .. function:: sapphire.grid()